What are the key digital challenges facing financial services in 2016?

 Customer acquisition a challenge in the digital era

 “Customer acquisition is definitely a challenge.
-I think the old way of marketing through serendipity of trying to find someone at the right moment, who wants your product, doesn’t really know about you but in that moment is going to learn about you and then commit to it, is dead.
+I think the old way of marketing through the serendipity of trying to find someone at the right moment, who wants your product, doesn’t really know about you but at that moment is going to learn about you and then commit to it, is dead.

 Big data: a challenge facing financial services?

 “Big data is both an advantage and a disadvantage.

 “I think you can get lost in all of this data that is floating around there, so you need to focus in on what’s important and turn that into useful reporting.

 Resilience in rapidly changing environments